2023 Project Story: Jordan

 Refugees are meant to reside in Jordan for no longer than six months before being resettled by the United Nations High Commissioner for Refugees (UNHCR), but in reality, many refugees have lived in Jordan for years–sometimes decades.
 The Covid-19 pandemic created strict restrictions and the economic impact has been severe for refugees already struggling to survive in a new country.

-This summer, HXP Builders will construct 2 new classrooms and a storage room at a small school located on the outskirts of Amman, which was set up for refugee children.
-By building additional classrooms, more refugee youth will be able to receive an education.
+By renovating classrooms in the center, more refugee youth will be able to receive an education, while their parents learn trade skills to help them find jobs.
+You will transform the center’s capacity to service refugees.
 In addition, you will provide activities and English classes for the refugees.
 Through these efforts, you will play a significant role in the effort to successfully integrate hundreds of thousands of refugees into a new country and culture, helping them to feel accepted and safe in their new homes.